-Tau Yu Bak (Braised Pork Belly in Soy Sauce) 豆油肉
+Tau Yu Bak (Braised Pork Belly in Soy Sauce)

-My family’s version is no fuss – just one type of soy sauce (dark) and no need to grind garlic (or shallots).
+My family’s version is no fuss – just one type of soy sauce (dark) and no need to grind the spices.
 The recipe is also very forgiving and flexible so you can always “rescue” it if something goes wrong.
 Do not overdose on the spices (like star anise, cinnamon) because a little goes a long way.

 I re-created the dish from memory of the taste and I let my mum taste test the dish.
 Her verdict – my tau yu bak was good, and she liked that the sauce is just the right amount (if too much, the stew is diluted; too little will result in insufficient gravy for the rice & meat).